bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 ```

-Instead, we have provided the results here:
+We have provided pre-computed results here:
 ```
 mouse1_run/taxonomic_annotation/final_results
 ```

 We can use [Krona] (https://github.com/marbl/Krona/wiki) to generate a hierarchical multi-layered pie chart summary of the taxonomic composition of our dataset.

-To use Krona, the export of MetaPro's taxonomic annotations need to be slightly modified
+To use Krona, the export of MetaPro's taxonomic annotations need to be slightly modified:

 ```
 python3 /pipeline/Scripts/alter_taxa_for_krona.py mouse1_run/taxonomic_annotation/final_results/taxonomic_classifications.tsv mouse1_classification.tsv